 Leaning In, Pushing Against or to Giving In?

 Some of us are waking up feeling unusually stiff and achy from holding tension in our bodies.
 Our eyes and necks hurt from craning at our screens.
 We think to ourselves we may be drinking or smoking a little too much.
 Our adherence to a healthy diet has given way to vacation-style food indulgences and comfort foods which we justify by saying we are trying new recipes.
 Whether it is working out, walking, reading, taking a yoga class, meditating or learning online, the idea of using this unusual time to improve ourselves is so appealing.
 Yet, some of us find it hard to sustain enthusiasm for new learning beyond the initial burst.

 The seeminglyindefinite suspension of important pre-COVID, everyday activities and relationships fatigues us.
 The effort it takes us to continue to live under our relatively new circumstances wears us down.
 Changing and confusing health messaging continues to be something manyof us wrestle with.
 Decisions have been put off.
 Vacations and weddings were delayed or postponed.
 Funerals were downsized or went remote.
 We don’t know when we will next see friends and family living states away.
 Yet, our hearts and minds are drawn to questions about the future again and again.
 We are creatures born to anticipate the future, to look ahead.
 We tire of turning away from decisions we long to make.

 Finding Respite Where We Can

 Recently I came across a helpful post on LinkedIn from Holly C. Barker of the Grief Resource Network.
 She listed 9 types of rest we can offer ourselves and others.
-I am recreating it with a few of mine own thoughts added.
+I recreated her list below added a few of mine own thoughts.
 I offer it here as potential balm for the kinds of fatigue, weariness, pressure and tension many of us may be feeling.